inkVerb/Vubuntu-info/README.md

 - Planned: "!" to double for a subdomain "dot" and an email address "@", depending on applied usage.
 This is for your-name!verb.ink customers.

 #### 2. Vubuntu™ Desktop
 It was inspired by demand for "Kubuntu Studio", but why limit it to KDE?
 Vubuntu is your V-6, under the hood, getting the engine ship-shape no matter which desktop environment you want...
-GNOME, Unity, Xfce, KDE, Mint...
+GNOME, Unity, Xfce, KDE, MATE, Mint-Cinnamon...

 ##### How to install:

 1. Install Vrk (above)
 2. Ctrl + Alt + T

-`cd .vrk/surf`
+`cd ~/.vrk/boards`

-`sudo ./installvubuntu`
+`sudo ./install-vubuntu`

 ##### What "is" Vubuntu™ Desktop?
 *Vubuntu Desktop* is included with Vrk™.
 It is not an "environment"; it's a set of install scripts that does what most users might do anyway for the first two or three hours after installing Ubuntu, but it's all automated.